SHARP

 Smartphone Health Assessment for Relapse Prevention in Early Psychosis

-The Aim of the Project:
+The Aim of the Study:

 The Background:

-Schizophrenia is recognized by the WHO as one of the leading causes of disability in the world with a large gap in available psychosocial interventions, especially in low- and middle- income countries.
+Schizophrenia is recognized by the WHO as one of the leading causes of disability in the world, with a large gap in available psychosocial interventions, especially in low- and middle- income countries.
 Relapse is a significant concern for individuals with schizophrenia, often occurring within five years and leading to poorer outcomes.
 SHARP focuses on predicting and preventing relapse to bridge the care gap.
-Leveraging smartphones and smartwatches, we aim to gather real-time data on patients' symptoms, behaviors, and physiology to develop personalized relapse signals.
+Leveraging smartphones and smartwatches, we aimed to gather real-time data on patients' symptoms, behaviors, and physiology to develop personalized relapse signals.

-The Project Components:
+The Project Plan:

-The SHARP project was completed in two phases:
+The SHARP project consists of two phases:

 Phase 1: Qualitative Feedback and mindLAMP adaptation